 Reports from the internal and external auditors on aspects of internal control are reviewed by the Audit Committee and appropriate action is taken in response.

 The Audit Committee submits an annual report to the Council.
 It also reports to the Council on its proceedings after each meeting.
-Additional reports are submitted to the Council on matters of material interest as and when necessary.

 Risk Committee